 Indonesia is a country of big numbers and big opportunities.
-With 240 million inhabitants it is the world’s fourth most populous country and the largest in Southeast Asia.
+With over 270.6 million inhabitants it is the world’s fourth most populous country and the largest in Southeast Asia.
 Indonesia has over 17,000 islands, over 500 different languages and a middle class larger than the population of Malaysia or Australia.
 It is perhaps the most culturally diverse of the ASEAN states; the national motto is “Unity in Diversity”.

 - Head of State: President Joko Widodo